John's vision of the Son of Man

-John's vision of the Son of Man is a vision described in the Book of Revelation (Revelation 1:9-20) in which the author, identified as John, sees a person he describes as one "like the Son of Man" (verse 13).
-The Son of Man is portrayed in this vision as having a robe with a golden sash, white hair, eyes like blazing fire, feet like bronze and a voice like rushing waters.
+John's vision of the Son of Man, also known as John’s Vision of Christ, is a vision described in the Book of Revelation (Revelation 1:9–20) in which the author, identified as John, sees a person he describes as one "like the Son of Man" (verse 13).
+The Son of Man is portrayed in this vision as having a robe with a golden sash, the hair on his head was white like wool, as white as snow, and his eyes were like blazing fire.
+His feet were like bronze glowing in a furnace, and his voice was like the sound of rushing waters.
 He holds seven stars in his right hand and has a double-edged sword coming out of his mouth.
-The vision is interpreted by Christians as the only identifiable physical description of Jesus in any form in the Christian biblical canon.
+The vision has the only known description of the Son of Man in terms of identifiable physical characteristics in any form in the Christian biblical canon.

 Account

 John of Patmos, the author of the Book of Revelation, wrote how on the Lord's Day he was "in the Spirit", and heard a loud voice "like a trumpet" (Revelation 1:10).
 When he turned around, he saw this Son of Man figure.
 In Revelation 1:18, the figure identifies himself as "the First and the Last", who "was dead, and behold I am alive for ever and ever", a reference to the resurrection of Jesus.